Tucson celebrates 248 years with a party that embraces the city’s rich culture

 The event is an annual tradition that celebrates the official founding of modern-day Tucson.

-The party is a free and open to the public and will be held at the Presidio San Agustín del Tucson Museum (196 N. Court Ave).

-The Presidio Museum says that the party is a chance to celebrate Tucson’s rich culture and heritage, including performances by Desert Sky Winds Waila Band, Mariachi Los Diablitios de Sunnyside High School, the Tucson Chinese Cultural Center Lion Dancers, and more.
+The Presidio Museum said the party was a chance to celebrate Tucson’s rich culture and heritage, including performances by Desert Sky Winds Waila Band, Mariachi Los Diablitios de Sunnyside High School, the Tucson Chinese Cultural Center Lion Dancers, and more.

 For more information on the birth of Tucson, visit The Presidio Musem’s website here: https://tucsonpresidio.com/calendar/celebration-of-all-things-s-cuk-son-tucson/